 Content continues below ad

-Do a body scaniStock/golubovyA body scan may conjure up images of an airport security check but a body scan can be an effective sleep trick to promote sleep according to Tiffany Cruikshank, L.A.c., MAOM, founder of Yoga Medicine and author of Meditate Your Weight.
-"The parasympathetic nervous system is responsible for our ability to relax and fall asleep and body scanning is a simple technique that utilizes this by bringing awareness to the body one point at a time to bring that body back to a more coherent and relaxed state," says Cruikshank.
+Do a body scaniStock/golubovyA body scan may conjure up images of an airport security check but it can be an effective way to promote sleep, according to Tiffany Cruikshank, L.A.c., MAOM, founder of Yoga Medicine and author of Meditate Your Weight.
+"The parasympathetic nervous system is responsible for our ability to relax and fall asleep," she says.
+"Body scanning is a simple technique that utilizes this by bringing awareness to the body one point at a time, to bring the body back to a more coherent and relaxed state."
 "Close your eyes and turn your attention to the natural movement of your breath.
 Feel yourself relax there for a moment.
 Then begin by noticing the sensations at the top of the head, the face, scalp, and then the neck.
 Then, bring your attention to the right shoulder, arm, and then hand and repeat on the left side.
 Next notice your upper chest, abdomen, upper back, and mid- and low-back in that order.
-Lastly notice the right hip, leg, and foot then repeat on the left side.
+Lastly notice the right hip, leg, and foot; then repeat on the left side.
 End with your awareness in both feet and then on the body as a whole."
 Try not to favor any specific area or start judging specific body parts you don't like.
 In 10 to 20 minutes, you should be ready for a peaceful slumber.
 Yoga is so much more than deep breathing: Find out what other benefits await when you say "om."

 Cuddle up with a weighted blanketiStock/S-AttilaSwaddling babies is as old as time.
 Wrapping a baby snug in a blanket mimics the security and comfort of the womb, and helps babies fall asleep.
-The same principal can apply for adults.
-We all know a snugly blanket and a bedroom ready for sleep are good tricks to sleep, but according to studies, a chain-weighted blanket may help those who suffer from more than the occasional sleepless night.
+The same principle can apply for adults.
+We all know a snugly blanket and a bedroom ready for sleep are sleep-inducing, but according to studies, a chain-weighted blanket may help those who suffer from more than the occasional sleepless night.
 This type of deep-touch therapy promotes sleep when certain points on the body are stimulated by touch (or a weighted blanket), causing the brain to release serotonin, which regulates sleep.

 Content continues below ad